luizbills/v/README.md

 // or like this (without double-quotes) echo v( 1567973782, 'date(d/m/Y)' ); // => 08/09/2019

+// note: double-quotes will be preserve all whitespaces in the argument
 ```

 - *Context setter* to avoid conflicts with another applications/modules/plugins that are also using this library.